Rottweiler Great Dane Mix (Weiler Dane): Info, Pictures, Characteristics & Facts

 Male vs Female

-When it comes to differences between the sexes, there’s only one real noticeable trait.
-The males can grow to be bigger than females.
-Males of this breed are often 10-15 pounds heavier and a few inches taller.
+Regarding differences between the sexes, there’s only one noticeable trait.
+The males grow to be bigger than the females.
+Male Weiler Danes are 10–15 pounds heavier and a few inches taller.

 Final Thoughts

-If you’re looking for an incredible family dog and don’t mind a large dog, the Weiler Dane would make a perfect addition to your family.
-They’re super chill, patient, and loving.
-Don’t expect them to be your next jogging partner, though.
-They’d rather just snuggle up on the couch with a warm blanket and bowl of popcorn.
-The only real difficulty in raising these gentle giants is keeping up with their demanding diets.
+If you’re looking for an incredible family dog and don’t mind a large pet, the Weiler Dane would make a perfect addition to your family.
+They’re calm, patient, and loving.
+Don’t expect them to be your next jogging partner, however.
+They’d rather snuggle up on the couch with a warm blanket and bowl of popcorn.
+The only real difficulty in raising the gentle giants is keeping up with their demanding diets.